mvdriel/php-crud-api2/README.md

 database configuration (config) from the corresponding subdirectories.

 ### Docker

+Install docker using the following commands and then logout and login for the changes to take effect:

+    sudo apt install docker.io
+    sudo usermod -aG docker ${USER}

 To run the docker tests run "build_all.sh" and "run_all.sh" from the docker directory.
 The output should be: